meodai/palette-aldente/README.md

 - Ability to name your colors and palettes automatically
 - Coverts almost any color format to any other.
 - Possibility to additionally convert to different color formats: lab, lch, oklab, hsl, etc...
+- Exports Palettes for Photoshop, Illustrator, Gimp, Sketch whatever you can dream of.

 Open-sourcing your color palettes allows others to use and improve them, helps build your design expertise, and fosters collaboration within the community.
 This tool was built to make the process as easy and streamlined as possible.